atick-faisal/label-studio/label_studio/io_storages/README.md

 ### Credentials

 There are two methods for setting GCS credentials:
-1. Through the Project => Cloud Storage settings in the Label Studio user interface.
+1. Through the Project => Cloud Storage settings in the Annotation Hub user interface.
 2. Through Google Application Default Credentials (ADC).
 This involves the following steps:

    2.1.
-Leave the Google Application Credentials field in the Label Studio UI blank.
+Leave the Google Application Credentials field in the Annotation Hub UI blank.

    2.2.
 Set an environment variable which will apply to all Cloud Storages.
 This can be done using the following command:
    ```bash